Book cover

 Nessuno prima di lui s’era curato di sapere, almeno all’ingrosso, dando di sfuggita un’occhiata ai dorsi, che razza di libri quel Monsignore avesse donato al Comune: si riteneva che tutti o quasi dovessero trattare di materie religiose.

-No one before him had taken the trouble to find out, at least roughly, what kind of books the Monsignor had donated to the town; it was assumed that almost all of them dealt with religious subjects.
+No one before him had bothered to find out, at least in general terms, by glancing at the spines, what kind of books that Monsignor had donated to the Municipality: it was assumed that all or almost all of them should deal with religious matters.

 Ora il Pellegrinotto ha scoperto, per maggior sua consolazione, una varietà grandissima di materie nella biblioteca di Monsignore; e siccome i libri furon presi di qua e di là nel magazzino e accozzati così come venivano sotto mano, la confusione è indescrivibile.

-Now, Pellegrinotto has discovered, to his great consolation, a vast variety of subjects in the Monsignor's library; and since the books were taken from here and there in the warehouse and piled together as they came to hand, the confusion is indescribable.
+Now Pellegrinotto has discovered, to his greater consolation, a great variety of subjects in Monsignor's library; and since the books were taken from here and there in the warehouse and piled up as they came to hand, the confusion is indescribable.

 Si sono strette per la vicinanza fra questi libri amicizie oltre ogni dire speciose: don Eligio Pellegrinotto mi ha detto, ad esempio, che ha stentato non poco a staccare da un trattato molto licenzioso Dell’arte di amar le donne, libri tre di Anton Muzio Porro, dell’anno 1571, una Vita e morte di Faustino Materucci, Benedettino di Polirone, che taluni chiamano beato, biografia edita a Mantova nel 1625.

-They have formed close friendships due to their proximity: Don Eligio Pellegrinotto told me, for example, that he struggled not to be seduced by a very licentious book, "The Art of Loving Women" by Anton Muzio Porro, from 1571, a life and death of Faustino Materucci, a Benedictine of Polirone, whose biography, edited in Mantua in 1625, some call blessed.
+Friendships beyond all measure have been forged by the proximity of these books: Don Eligio Pellegrinotto told me, for example, that he had a hard time detaching from a very licentious treatise on the Art of Loving Women, three books by Anton Muzio Porro, of 1571, a Life and Death of Faustino Materucci, a Benedictine of Polirone, whom some call blessed, a biography published in Mantua in 1625.

 Per l’umidità, le legature de’ due volumi si erano fraternamente appiccicate.

-Due to the humidity, the bindings of the two volumes had become firmly attached.
+Due to the humidity, the bindings of the two volumes had adhered to each other fraternally.

 Notare che nel libro secondo di quel trattato licenzioso si discorre a lungo della vita e delle avventure monacali.

-Note that the second volume of that licentious treatise discusses at length the life and monastic adventures.
+Note that in the second book of that licentious treatise, there is a long discussion of monastic life and adventures.

 Molti libri curiosi e piacevolissimi don Eligio Pellegrinotto, arrampicato tutto il giorno su una scala da lampionajo, ha pescato negli scaffali della biblioteca.